FACT CHECK: Can The Senate Enlist The FBI To Reopen A Kavanaugh Investigation?

 What difference does it make who asks the questions?

 It's against the law to lie to Congress, but lying to the FBI is considered really serious.
-The answers people in this case might give to FBI investigators could be suggestive in terms of what they say they remember, what they deny and what level of detail they are willing to volunteer — mindful about penalty for lying.
+The answers people in this case might give to FBI investigators could be suggestive in terms of what they say they remember, what they deny and what level of detail they are willing to volunteer — mindful about the potential penalty for lying.

 Plus there's a lot of politics here